• "Enter your caption here"

 As an educator, your voice is one of your key assets.
 Constant voice use, particularly over classroom noise, places you at risk of short or long-term problems with your voice.
 Voice problems can present as a husky or croaky voice quality, recurrent period of laryngitis, constantly losing your voice or that feeling that you have 'something stuck' in your throat.
 This workshop covers the anatomy and physiology of voice production, how and why as an educator you might have issues with your voice and discusses practical strategies for taking care of one of your most important resources.

 Effective oral language skills are an important precursor to the development of written language (reading and writing).
 While oral language permeates all activities in the classroom, from the giving and receiving of instructions, to narrative planning, it can be useful to specifically incorporate oral language activities alongside written ones.
-The best time to do this is in your designated literacy block.
+The best time to do this is in your designated written language block.
 Four activity themes are discussed - phonological awareness activities, barrier games, newstelling and post-text oral language activities.
 We also have the opportunity to share resources and texts that support oral language in the classroom, as well as spend some time sharing other ideas for highlighting the connection between oral and written language.